section-engineering-education/engineering-education/content/articles/hilt-android-tutorial/index.md

 2. Explain why dependency injection is important.
 3. Show in detail how to use Hilt for dependency injection.

-### Pre-requisites
+### Prerequisites
 1. A basic understanding of object-oriented programming
-2. A basic understanding of Android app development with Kotlin
+2. A basic understanding of Android app development with Kotlin.
 3. [Android Studio 4.0](https://developer.android.com/studio) or higher.

 ### Table of contents